 If you have time, drive down to the dam itself and the nearby ruins of the Bryntail Lead Mine Buildings.

-Dolgellau
+Stop 11: Dolgellau

-Stop for 30 minutes to stretch your legs or grab some food.
+How Long: 30 minutes to stretch your legs or grab some food.
 Also makes a convenient overnight stop.

 Explore the winding town centre with its cute shops and historic buildings.
 There are lots of lovely pubs, too, and the Beechwood House cocktail bar is a gorgeous spot for a drink after a long day of driving!
-Also nearby you’ll find:

-Section 3: Snowdonia Road Trip
+Section 3: Snowdonia

 However, this skips a particularly stunning section of the A470 between Dolgellau and Betws-y-Coed.
 So if you have time to do the same weird order as I did, it’s well worth it!
 Here’s what to look out for as you drive:

-Fairy Glen Gorge
+Stop 12: Fairy Glen Gorge

-Stop for 30-60 minutes for a walk
+How Long: 30-60 minutes for a walk

-One of my favourite road trip stops in Snowdonia was the Fairy Glen Gorge – Ffos Anoddun in Welsh.
+One of my favourite stops in Snowdonia was the Fairy Glen Gorge – Ffos Anoddun in Welsh.
 A setting lifted straight out of a storybook, this is a small, secluded gorge on the Conwy River.

 It’s a magical spot, where falling leaves twinkle in the slants of sunlight spilling between tree branches, and the river rushes over huge boulders.
 Better still, it’s steeped in local folklore and said to be home to fairies and other magic.

-NB – don’t follow Google Maps here as it will take you down completely the wrong road.
+NOTE: don’t follow Google Maps here as it will take you down completely the wrong road.
 Instead, aim for Afon Gwyn Country House on the A470 (next to a bridge across the River Conwy), where you can see a small sign for the Fairy Glen Gorge pointing down a country lane.
 There’s a small carpark (£1) and an entrance fee of £1 per person collected at an honesty box.
 More info.

-Stop for 30 minutes for a wander
+How Long: 30 minutes for a wander

-Often called the “Gateway to Snowdonia”, Betws-y-Cowd sits near the eastern edge of the national park.
+Often called the “Gateway to Snowdonia”, Betws-y-Coed sits near the eastern edge of the national park.
 It can be quite touristy and a bit crowded, but it’s worth a stop for the scenic train station and the iconic Pont-y-Pair Bridge.
 Grab a bite to eat here or explore the shops (mostly outdoor-wear and camping gear).

-Swallow Falls
+Stop 14: Swallow Falls

-Stop for 10-15 minutes for photos
+How Long: 10-15 minutes for photos

 Just down the road from Betws-y-Coed is a spectacular waterfall that is well worth a stop.
 Rhaeadr Ewynnol (Swallow Falls in English) lies just off the A5.
 The River Llugwy flows through a narrow chasm in the forest, creating an impressive waterfall.

-Llynnau Mymbyr Viewpoint (First View of Snowdon)
+Stop 15: Llynnau Mymbyr Viewpoint (First View of Snowdon)

-Stop for 5-10 minutes for a photo
+How Long: 5-10 minutes for a photo

 This is quite possibly the most photographed scene in Snowdonia!
 For many, the viewpoint at Llynnau Mymbyr is the first glimpse of Mount Snowdon.
 Just past Capel Curig lie the twin lakes of Llynnau Mymbyr, and across the water, you can see the peaks of Y Lliwedd, Yr Wyddfa (Snowdon), Crib Goch and Carnedd Ugain.

-NB – there is some roadside parking just after the Plas y Brenin National Outdoors Centre.
+NOTE: There is some roadside parking just after the Plas y Brenin National Outdoors Centre.
 A small footpath leads down to a footbridge from which you can take an excellent photograph across the lake.

 SCENIC DRIVE: Continue along the A4086 with Snowdon ahead of you, then detour onto the A498 towards Beddgelert.
 Wind your way through the mountains with the lake Llyn Gwynant far below you and Snowdon’s peak behind it.

-Snowdon Viewpoint above Llyn Gwynant
+Stop 16: Snowdon Viewpoint above Llyn Gwynant

-Stop for 5 minutes for a photo
+How Long: 5 minutes for a photo

 As you head towards Beddgelert along the A498, there are several viewing areas on the right-hand side.
 Stop off at one or two to enjoy the views and grab a photo of the stunning view down towards Llyn Gwynant.

-Beddgelert
+Stop 17: Beddgelert

-Stop for 30 minutes for a wander
+How Long: 30 minutes for a wander

 One of the prettiest villages in Snowdonia, Beddgelert is steeped in legend, culture and history.
 According to local tradition, this pretty village in North Wales is the final resting place of Gelert, the faithful hound of the medieval Welsh Prince Llewelyn the Great.

-You can walk to Gelert’s Grave along the banks of the Glaslyn river, before stopping off at one of the town’s pubs or tearooms for something to eat.
+You can walk to Gelert’s Grave along the banks of the Glaslyn River, before stopping off at one of the town’s pubs or tearooms for something to eat.
 There are a lot of good accommodation options nearby, too.

-Dinas Emrys
+Stop 18: Dinas Emrys

-Stop for 1.5-2.5 hours for a walk
+How Long: 1.5-2.5 hours for a walk

 Beddgelert is surrounded by incredible hikes and walking trails to suit all abilities.
 If you have a couple of hours to spare, the walk up to Dinas Emrys will reward you with an incredible view.